 Fourteen communities, including two from Northern Ireland, have been selected to receive three years of funding to increase community participation and improve wellbeing as part of the 2014 Commonwealth Games legacy.
 Fourteen is a £3.5m programme funded by Spirit of 2012, a charity set up by the Big Lottery Fund to connect events to communities across the country; tackling disadvantage by supporting opportunities in sport, physical activity, culture and the arts, volunteering and social action.

-Northern Ireland delivery partners for Fourteen, Springboard Opportunities will work together, with Spirit of 2012, to create a legacy of improving wellbeing and happiness.
+As the Northern Ireland delivery partners for Fourteen, Springboard Opportunities will work together with Spirit of 2012 to create a legacy of improving wellbeing and happiness.
 As Fourteen is a community led initiative, each community will decide themselves how they want to increase participation in one or more of the following activities: social action & volunteering; grass roots sport & physical activity; culture activity & arts; and youth leadership & personal development.
 All activities will be inclusive and aimed at supporting local people in developing their potential and feeling able to actively contribute to their community.

 Creggan, Derry/Londonderry with our partners at the Old Library Trust and Newtownabbey/New Mossley with our partners at Monkstown Boxing Club are the two Northern Ireland communities selected by Springboard to lead the local stakeholder groups.
 Both communities, who will receive £250,000 (approx) in funding and will be supported by Springboard to develop and achieve a 3 year plan which will increase community participation in ways that meet local needs, aspirations or shortfall in their areas.
 Activities will be determined by the communities and will be in Spirit of 2012 focus sectors of sport, arts & culture, volunteering and/or youth leadership and development.